ihucos/plash/README.md

 ### Plash executable
-Take a build file, have `#!/usr/bin/env plash-exec` as its first line, mark it as executable and specify it's entrypoint executable with the `entrypoint` macro.
+Take a build file, have `#!/usr/bin/env plash` as its first line, mark it as executable and specify it's entrypoint executable with the `entrypoint` macro.
 That is a plash executable.
 Now you you can build and run containerized software without knowing that containers or plash exist.